Vyral/nick-shivers/_posts/2019-05-10-4-reasons-that-agents-are-still-necessary-today.md

 {% include youtube.html %}

-With so much new technology coming to the real estate industry, many people are wondering if a professional agent is still necessary when buying or selling a home.
-They are, and here are four good reasons why.
+<p style="text-align: center;"><em>With so much new technology coming to the real estate industry, many people are wondering if a professional agent is still necessary when buying or selling a home.
+They are, and here are four good reasons why.</em></p>

 **Today’s topic: Are agents still relevant?** In the age of algorithms, instant offers, and robots, do agents still matter?